pigroupe/cmf-sfynx/README.md

 Cmf-Pi is not just the description you just read above.
 It also allows you to create your own CMS.
 It's a CMF easy to use, build your own template (layout), add your own custom block with your own logic, build all the widget you need.
-That it what Orcherstra is made for.
+That it what CMF-PI is made for.

 ## Structure of the framework